v4run/ws/README.md

 # Switch worktrees with ease

-## ws - Prints a menu to choose a workspace
+## ws - Prints a menu to choose a git worktree

 [![asciicast](https://asciinema.org/a/531887.svg)](https://asciinema.org/a/531887)